t-tests for a single sample (Lab 5)

 1. Get the mean age for our sample’s firstjobage in Jamovi (from Descriptives) and write it down.
 This is #5a.

-We don’t need to calculate the standard deviation—we’ve got it (even if we’ve made it up).
-(That is, we’re not using the SD of the sample here.)
-In essence, we have the information about the population already.
-We know that \(\mu=14\) (because I told you) and that \(\sigma=2\) (again, because I told you).
+We don’t need to calculate the population standard deviation—we’ve got it (even if we’ve made it up).
+(That is, we’re not yet using the SD of the sample to define our comparison distribution, but the \(\sigma\) of the population.)
+We have the information about the population already.
+We know that \(\mu=15\) (because I told you) and that \(\sigma=2\) (again, because I told you).
 But now we need to define the comparison distribution.

-We know that, based on the central limit theorem, \(\mu_M=\mu\).
+1. Based on the central limit theorem, we know that \(\mu_M=\mu\).
 So the comparison distribution’s mean is the same as the population distribution’s mean.
 Write the comparison distribution’s mean value as #5b.
+This is as simple as it seems.
+Use the value of \(\mu\).

-So, we can define our comparison distribution as follows: it is a z-distribution based on the sampling distribution of the mean, which has a mean and SD defined as you wrote above.
+So, we can define our comparison distribution as follows: it is a z-distribution based on the sampling distribution of the mean, which has a mean and SD defined as you wrote above and is normally distributed.

 Step 3: Determine the sample cutoff score to reject the null hypothesis